Heroes Reborn (1996 comic): "Heroes Return"

 The "Heroes Reborn" was followed by "Heroes Return", which consisted of a central, four-issue miniseries, Heroes Reborn: The Return, by writer Peter David and artist Salvador Larocca (December 1997).
 In the story, the Celestials take notice of Franklin's pocket universe and initially demand that he eliminate one of the two universes, but eventually relent on the condition that all beings native to Earth-616 evacuate the pocket universe and never return.

 The heroes are gathered in a massive ship to leave the pocket universe.
 Characters including She-Hulk and several members of the Inhuman Royal Family are depicted as returning heroes, even though they were not among the missing heroes from Onslaught: Marvel Universe.
+Though it was later mentioned that these versions of them merged with their regular counterparts.

-As the heroes travel to their destination, Dr. Doom suddenly escapes the ship with Franklin, hoping to use the siphoning devices he created to steal Franklin's power.
-However, Doom is stopped by Mr. Fantastic and Thor, who rescue the boy.
+As the heroes travel to their destination, Dr. Doom suddenly escapes the ship with Franklin, hoping to use the siphoning devices he created to steal Franklin's power, but is stopped by Mr. Fantastic and Thor, who rescue the boy.
 Thor uses his hammer to create a portal, trapping himself and Doom in it.

 As soon as the remaining heroes break the boundaries between the two worlds, they all suddenly remember their past lives.
 Bruce Banner and the Hulk are merged back together into one singular being.
 The returned Anthony Stark possesses the memories of both the original and teenage Anthony Stark, and thus considers himself to be essentially both of them.

 The pocket universe was then placed under the authority of Ashema the Listener.
 Eventually, Thor is returned to Asgard, while Doom's whereabouts are left unknown.